dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1255: Responsible land practices balance societal and economic needs.
+### T1255: Balanced approach to land addresses its vital role and equitable management.

 |Support|
 |---|